 Insights for Change: Creative courage to build for an envisioned future

-Insights for Change is our new series to pose questions and share short insights (our own and others’) for thinking creatively about faith and social change.
+Insights for Change is our series to pose questions and share short insights (our own and others’) for thinking creatively about faith and social change.
 They may be full-baked, half-baked, or just a pile of raw ingredients to play with.
 We hope they start conversation or inspire ideas.
 We invite you to add your own thoughts, experiences, and ideas to the mix.

 In 1980s Poland, an anti-Soviet social movement emerged out of the merger of several trade unions into the first independent labor union in a Soviet bloc country.
 The union, named Solidarity, became a broad movement across Poland, mobilizing millions of people in dissent against Communist rule.
 The government responded by declaring martial law in December of 1981 and ultimately banning the union in 1982.
 At that point, the movement went underground.
 Solidarity is credited with helping bring about the fall of communism in Poland.
 And in 1990, its leader, an electrician named Lech Walesa, became Poland's first democratically elected President since 1926.